yekta/banano-website/content/faq.md

 ### What is Banano?

-Banano is a 4th generation fungible & edible cryptocurrency with a cool yellow logo and particles.js background.
+Banano is a 4th generation fungible & edible cryptocurrency with a cool yellow logo.
 Our team is top-notch and the project advisors are by a moonshot best in the business.

 ### Is this real life or just a fantasy?